Locos sueltos en el zoo

-Locos Sueltos en el zoo (English: Crazies Let Loose in the Zoo) is an Argentine comedy directed by Luis Barros.
+Locos Sueltos en el zoo (English: Crazies Let Loose in the Zoo) is an Argentine comedy film directed by Luis Barros.
 This stars Emilio Disi, Fabián Gianola, Gladys Florimonte, Alejandro "Marley" Wiebe, Pachu Peña, Karina Jelinek, Luciana Salazar, Nazareno Móttola, Álvaro "Waldo" Navia, Matías Alé, Alberto Fernández de Rosa, Noelia Marzol and Alejandro Müller.
 It was released on July 9, 2015 in Argentina.

 Plot

 It's an adventure that focuses on animals at the Buenos Aires Zoo.
 What visitors don't know about the animals is that like, humans, they can talk.
 This piques the interest of some gangsters who don't have the best intentions.